cocoon sandbox

 Hibernate

 The vm hibernate / vm restore rows below were measured with cocoon’s own tooling on the same hardware; they are not reproducible from this repository alone.
-The SDK row is smoke-measured in-repo.

 op latency notes